Blackbeing/alx-system_engineering-devops/0x02-shell_redirections/README.md

  - 19-AZ -- Replace A to Z and c to e
  - 20-hiago -- Delete letters C and c
  - 21-reverse -- Reverse input
+ - 22-users_and_homes -- Find users and home directories, sort by user